 The Court Administrator is the highest non-judicial leadership position in the First Judicial District of Pennsylvania (FJD).
 The position was created in 1996, when the Supreme Court of Pennsylvania, in reorganizing the FJD established the Administrative Governing Board (AGB).
 The Office of the Court Administrator was instituted to complement the Board and carry out their directives, to propose solutions to problems and innovative ideas for improvements, and to oversee the day-to-day management of the District.
-In April 2013, Joseph H. Evers was appointed Interim FJD Court Administrator.
+In May 2013, Joseph H. Evers was appointed FJD Court Administrator.

 The Office provides centralized management for major service centers that affect the work of the courts throughout the District, and coordinates the ministerial activities of Deputy Court Administrators located in specific courts and divisions of the FJD.
 The Chief Deputy Court Administrator position is also briefly described in the text below.